Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus 1.6.3
+- Optimized checkbook management code and fixed bugs related to checkbook management.
+- Closed accounts are no longer listed in the bank account balance window.

 Radinus 1.6.2
 - Optimized the checkbook management code and fixed minor bugs.
 - Added an option to hide sub-transactions to allow sorting in the transaction list.